ryanallen/words-of-my-perfect-teacher/README.md

 Translation of such works containing the Dzog-chen preliminaries will be of immense value these days.
 I congratulate the Padmakara Translation Group for having produced this work in English and French.
 I am sure this authentic preliminary work will benefit all those who are interested in Dzog-chen.

 November 23, 1990 The Dalai Lama

 ---

+*<p id="longchenpa">Longchenpa (1308-1363)</p>*
+The most brilliant teacher of the Nyingma lineage.
+Longchen Rabjampa gathered together the Heart-essence teachings of Padmasambhava, Vimalamitra and Yeshe Tsogyol. he transmitted all these teachings to Jigme Lingpa in a series of visions as the Heart-essence of the Vast Expanse.

+---